 But technology has improved and email marketing along with it.
 With content becoming increasingly personalized, email blasts have become nothing more than spam to be unsubscribed to.
 Here’s why:

-An email blast is sent out to a generic mailing list, that might have been bought or collected somewhere on the internet.
-The people on it have varying ages, genders, job roles, interests, online behavior etc. What’s the only thing they have in common?
+An email blast is sent out to a generic mailing list, that someone might buy or collect somewhere on the internet.
+The people on it have varying ages, genders, job roles, interests, online behavior, etc. What’s the only thing they have in common?
 They’ve unfortunately been added to your mailing list.

 A business exists to meet a specific need.
 If your eblast is being sent to all these unrelated people, that’s a heck of a lot of different needs you have to satisfy in one email.